Emery-S/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-This analysis is review of the production data for the MechaCar prototypes
+This analysis is a review of the production data for the MechaCar prototypes

 ## Linear Regression to Predict MPG